jpda/msaljs-axios-intercept/README.md

 - `loginRedirect` from login page
 - interceptor using msal methods, provided login has happened first
 - `loginPopup` from any page
+- state for sending user back to page before logging in

 todo:
-- state
-- `loginRedirect` from interaction_required silent acquisition
+- make echo api public